-- (a) The Director General shall inform Austria in writing of the name, qualifications, nationality, grade and such other particulars as may be relevant, of each Agency official he proposes for designation as an inspector for Austria: - (b) Austria shall inform the Director General within thirty days of the receipt of such a proposal whether it accepts the proposal; - (c) The Director General may designate each official who has been accepted by Austria as one of the inspectors for Austria, and shall inform Austria of such designations; and - (d) The Director General, acting in response to a request by Austria or on his own initiative, shall immediately inform Austria of the withdrawal of the designation of any official as an inspector for Austria.
+- (a) The Director General shall inform the Government of Ireland in writing of the name, qualifications, nationality, grade and such other particulars as may be relevant, of each Agency official he proposes for designation as an inspector for Ireland; - (b) The Government of Ireland shall inform the Director General within thirty days of the receipt of such a proposal whether it accepts the proposal; - (c) The Director General may designate each official who has been accepted by the Government of Ireland as one of the inspectors for Ireland, and shall inform the Government of Ireland of such designations; and

+(d) The Director General, acting in response to a request by the Government of Ireland or on his own initiative, shall immediately inform the Government of Ireland of the withdrawal of the designation of any official as an inspector for Ireland.

-However, in respect of inspectors needed for the activities provided for in Article 48 and to carry out ad hoc inspections pursuant to paragraphs (a) and (b) of Article 71 the designation procedures shall be completed if possible within thirty days after the entry into force of this Agreement.
+However, in respect of inspectors needed for the activities provided for in Article 47 and to carry out ad hoc inspections pursuant to Article 70(a) and (b) the designation procedures shall be completed if possible within thirty days after the entry into force of this Agreement.
 If such designation appears impossible within this time limit, inspectors for such purposes shall be designated on a temporary basis.

-Austria shall grant or renew as quickly as possible appropriate visas, where required, for each inspector designated for Austria.
+The Government of Ireland shall grant or renew as quickly as possible appropriate visas, where required, for each inspector designated for Ireland.